-Aim Collaborative Projects aim to: Develop, test, validate, scale up and integrate into service delivery models ICT solutions for ageing well; Develop innovative ICT solutions to support holistic approaches to healthy ageing for maintaining long term "functional ability" (See Call rationale and WHO Healthy ageing definition); Contribute to the creation/strengthening/connection of ecosystems (see description of AAL ecosystems at page 4), limited to a task in the dissemination-related activities of the proposal.
+Aim Collaborative Projects aim to: Develop, test, validate, scale up and integrate into service delivery models ICT solutions for ageing well; Develop innovative ICT solutions to support holistic approaches to healthy ageing; Contribute to the creation/strengthening/connection of ecosystems (see description of AAL ecosystems at page 4), limited to a task in the dissemination-related activities of the proposal.
 Duration A Collaborative Project has a duration of a minimum of 12 to a maximum of 30 months.
 Funding The maximum funding from the AAL Programme per project is of €2.500.000 (the indicative total budget being €5.000.000).
-TRL Collaborative Projects funded under Call 2020 will be operating in technology readiness levels (TRL) 5-8.8
+TRL Collaborative Projects funded under Call 2021 will be operating in technology readiness levels (TRL) 5-8.10